mabdullahamir/fh-qa-techtest/README.md

 >**Note**: It is recommended to stick with Cypress v14.x for stability.
 >**Note**: Node.js versions 18 and 23 are no longer officially supported by Cypress, so it's better to have an LTS version from above.

 ## 2. Setup Instructions
-To clone the repo and install Cypress, run the commands mentioned below in the terminal and follow the steps.
+To clone the repo and install Cypress, open VS Code, run the commands mentioned below in the terminal, and follow the steps.
 1. Clone the repository:
   ```
 - git clone <repository-url>